spree/spree-guides/content/developer/core/taxation.md

 ### Tax Included

-Many jurisdictions have what is commonly referred to as a Value Added Tax (VAT.)
+Many jurisdictions have what is commonly referred to as a Value Added Tax (VAT) or a Goods and Services Tax (GST).
 In these cases the tax is typically applied to the price.
 This means that prices for items are "inclusive of tax" and no additional tax needs to be applied during checkout.

 In the case of tax inclusive pricing the store owner should enter all prices inclusive of tax.
 This makes it easy for Spree to display the tax inclusive price since it won't have to be constantly calculated on the fly.